LBHackney-IT/lbh-base-api/pull_request_template.md

 - [ ] Added end-to-end (i.e. integration) tests where necessary e.g to test complete functionality of a newly added feature
 - [ ] Added tests to cover all new production code
-- [ ] Added comments the README / documentation, as necessary
+- [ ] Added comments to the README or updated relevant documentation _(add link to documentation)_, where necessary.
 - [ ] Checked all code for possible refactoring
 - [ ] Code pipeline builds correctly